Answer-Layer / Support-Workflow Test

 Where to be careful

-Message credits are not conversations, and live chat / human takeover starts on Business in the reviewed pricing.
+Message credits are not conversations, and live chat / human takeover starts on Business in the current pricing page.

 Billable conversations, Lyro conversations, Flows visitors, Actions setup, and plan limits can change the real fit.